Searching for light neutralinos with a displaced vertex at the LHC: Conclusions

 We further note that while we have focused on the single coupling $\lambda'_{111}$, our results are almost equally applicable to the same scenario but with another RPV coupling, $\lambda'_{211}$, as at the LHC, we expect prompt muon efficiencies to be similar from that of electrons.
 For the case of a single coupling $\lambda'_{211}$ the limits from neutrinoless double beta decay do not apply.

 \acknowledgments We thank Benjamin Fuks and Torbj\"orn Sj\"ostrand for useful discussions on the UFO implementation and Pythia 8, respectively.
 G.C. acknowledges support from ANID FONDECYT grant No. 11220237.
 G.C., J.C.H. and F.H.P. also acknowledge support from grants ANID FONDECYT No. 1201673 and ANID – Millennium Science Initiative Program ICN2019\_044.
-F.H.P. and J.C.H. also acknowledge support from grant Apoyo tesis de postgrado 2021-DIDULS, ULS.
+J.C.H. acknowledges the financial support of DIDULS/ULS, through the project PTE202135.
 Z.S.W. is supported by the Ministry of Science and Technology (MoST) of Taiwan with grant number MoST-110-2811-M-007-542-MY3.
-N. A. N. was supported by ANID (Chile) under the grant ANID REC Convocatoria Nacional Subvenci\'on a Instalaci\'on en la Academia Convocatoria A\~no 2020, PAI77200092.
+N.A.N. was supported by ANID (Chile) under the grant ANID REC Convocatoria Nacional Subvenci\'on a Instalaci\'on en la Academia Convocatoria A\~no 2020, PAI77200092.

+We thank Wei Liu for pointing out an error in Figure~\ref{fig:xsec} in the previous version of the article.